mcwarman/blog/content/posts/2024-05-31-opening-pull-request-links-from-terminal.md

 date: 2024-05-31T14:47:54+01:00
 ---

 Recently I changed roles which meant leaving GitHub behind and using Bitbucket.
-There's many reason this has made me sad but one of main ones was how reliant my workflow had become on the `gh` CLI.<!--more-->
+There's many reason why the Git provider switch made me sad but one of main ones was how reliant my workflow had become on the `gh` CLI.<!--more-->

 A colleague and myself have been working on our own Bitbucket PR CLI over at [quotidian-ennui/bitbucket-pr](https://github.com/quotidian-ennui/bitbucket-pr/), but thats another story.